OI-wiki/i18n/docs/intro/common-mistakes.md

 -   In the constructor of a class or structure, use `:` to initialize the variable, and the variable declaration order does not meet the dependency at the time of initialization.
 Because the order of initialization of member variables is only related to the order in which they are declared in the class, not the order in the initialization list.

--   When merging two union-find sets, forgets to merge the ancestors of the two elements;
+-   Forgets to merge the ancestors of the two elements when merging two union-find sets,

 ```cpp
 f[a] = b;              // right